Compare IPTV Subscription Plans

 What Freely does well #

-Three things stand out.
+Three things stand out in this Freely honest verdict assessment.
 First, the unified live-and-catch-up guide across all four UK public-service broadcasters is genuinely useful and removes the app-switching friction that has bothered households for years.
 Second, the aerial-free delivery solves a real problem in flats, rented properties, and houses in poor reception areas where adding or upgrading an aerial is impractical or forbidden by the freeholder.
 Third, the platform is free at the point of use — you pay for the TV once, you pay your TV Licence as you would for any live BBC viewing, and that is the entire cost stack.

 Where Freely falls short in 2026 #

+Now the harder column of any our Freely assessment.
 No recording, full stop.
 The hardware tie — only on specific new TVs — locks out anyone who recently bought a 2022 or 2023 set, regardless of how good that TV is.
 Some channels that appear on Freeview's full lineup (smaller commercial channels not part of the BBC/ITV/Channel 4/Channel 5 quartet) have not yet appeared on Freely, leaving gaps that an aerial would fill.
 There is also no native app on Fire TV, Apple TV, Roku or Chromecast, which means even if you bought a brand-new top-spec OLED last year that does not ship with Freely, you cannot stick a £30 streaming dongle on it to add the platform.
+Buyers who want a flexible app-based workflow on existing hardware tend to land on the best IPTV for Smart TV options instead.

-The other limitation is broadband dependency.
+The second limitation surfaced in this Freely free TV review is broadband dependency.
 A Freeview household keeps live TV through an ISP outage; a Freely-only household does not.
 For most modern UK homes this is not a daily concern, but in rural areas with patchier broadband, or households that rely on the TV during severe weather events when both broadband and power can be disrupted, the dependency matters.

 Should you buy a Freely TV #